seL4/camkes-tool/docs/index.md

 Note that each component description needs to import the interface file we created above from apps/helloworld/interfaces.
-Import statements function similar to C's `#include`, in that they can be enclosed in double quotes and relative to the source file, or enclosed in angle brackets and refer to a built-in file.
+Import statements function similar to C's `#include`, in that they can be enclosed in double quotes and are relative to the source file, or enclosed in angle brackets and refer to a built-in file.
 The Hello component is to contain an implementation of MyInterface and the Client component will expect to be provided with an implementation of MyInterface.
-The control keyword indicates that Client is what is called an active component.
-This means it will contain a main function (prototyped as run) and have an active thread of control.
+The `control` keyword indicates that Client is what is called an active component.
+This means it will contain a main function (prototyped as `run`) and have an active thread of control.

 Create a file to describe the instantiation and structure of the system at apps/helloworld/helloworld.camkes.